Thank you for attending the SPE Workshop.

 However, significant advancement has been made to improve fracture characterisation using high-precision electron microscopy and high-resolution seismic data acquisition techniques.
 Drilling technology has also evolved such that drilling complex wells has become more efficient with minimum operational difficulties.

 UNDER THE PATRONAGE OF HIS EXCELLENCY SHAIKH MOHAMMED BIN KHALIFA AL KHALIFA, MINISTER OF OIL, KINGDOM OF BAHRAIN

 Recently, there has been an upsurge on big data analytics in the industry.
 The potential application of these machine learning tools is even more relevant to fractured carbonate reservoir systems given the plethora of data available.

-The objective of the workshop is to share the application of these technologies and workflows for more accurate characterisation of naturally fractured carbonate reservoirs.
+The objective of the workshop was to share the application of these technologies and workflows for more accurate characterisation of naturally fractured carbonate reservoirs.
 This will result in optimal field development.
-Current best practices in naturally fractured carbonate reservoir management will be presented by industry experts.
+Current best practices in naturally fractured carbonate reservoir management were presented by industry experts.